All Episodes

 The Federal Reserve has put the money there.

-There are other reasons, too for the increasing gap.
+There are other reasons, too, for the increasing gap.

-And much of which this is not counted as part of the poor's income, but welfare benefits for food, for housing, for medical care and social services like subsidized daycare, those are not counted in the census income distribution figures.
+And much of which this is not counted as part of the poor's income, but welfare benefits for food, for housing, for medical care, and social services like subsidized daycare.

 But the amount of welfare, in other words, the amount of money that a government pays people not to work is also going to contribute to the wealth gap.

-Well, how can that be, Russia Mimama?
+Well, how can that be?

 So the wealth gap doesn't have that number tabulated.

-But it's it's more sinister than that.
+But it's more sinister than that.

-The more money we give people who aren't working, the less work they're gonna do, and that means the less productivity they are engaging in, and that means the less wealth income they're going to be creating for themselves in the first place.
+And that means the less wealth income they're going to be creating for themselves in the first place.

-So if you've got over here the stock market and the Fed pumping three and a half trillion dollars in there in the course of six years, and over here you've got an increasing number of people who are not working, just waiting on the government to send a check for whatever.
+So if you've got over here the stock market and the Fed pumping $3.5 trillion in there in the course of six years, and over here you've got an increasing number of people who are not working, just waiting on the government to send a check for whatever, what the hell do you think is going to happen when people are not working and when they're not producing and when they're not creating wealth by producing an income for themselves, how in the world can the income gap close?

-Particularly when you know that all these welfare benefits are not counted as income to the recipients.
+It can only grow, particularly when you know that all these welfare benefits are not counted as income to the recipients.

 So there are clearly a number of factors, but it is not capitalism.

-It isn't that the system is unfair and that somebody is unfairly that a bunch of cheats and liars and frauds.
+It isn't that the system is unfair and that somebody is unfairly, that a bunch of cheats and liars and frauds.

 I mean, all that's happening, but that's happening because of big government.

-That's happening because of massive government and government-related agencies determining where the money goes, not economic activity, not merit, not entrepreneurism.
+That's happening because of massive government and government-related agencies determining where the money goes.

 Now, clearly, there are people who are doing well outside the Federal Reserve, outside the stock market.